By Lindsay Lewis

-"One of the biggest misconceptions about chaplains is that we're here to convert people to Christianity," says Jose Cedillo, manager, Chaplaincy and Pastoral Education.
+"One of the biggest misconceptions about chaplains is that we're here to convert people to Christianity," says Jose Cedillo, manager, Spiritual Care and Education.
 "As a chaplain in a clinical setting, one of the first things you learn is that it's not about you, your beliefs or what you think.
 We're here to connect to our patients to meet whatever spiritual need they may have."

 What also distinguishes our chaplains from most is their highly specialized education in the clinical environment.
 In fact, MD Anderson is one of only five accredited programs in the Houston area that offer clinical pastoral education.
 The training and education of other ministers in pastoral care is part of our educational mission.